macuriels/portfolio/content/authors/admin/_index.md

 ## What is  ***macuriels***  for?
 I built this website to display my past projects and share the valuable lessons I've learned along my journey.
 The website's name is a playful nod to my full name.

-Continue scrolling to view some of my blog posts and projects, and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/macuriels/).
+Continue scrolling to view some of my projects, and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/macuriels/).

 {style="text-align: justify;"}